 Finally, if the vet still isn't able to get a clear ideal of what is happening, then a colonoscopy may be needed.
 This can allow for additional testing through the removal of certain tissues.
 It will also allow your vet to check of any irregularities that the other tests may have missed.

 Once the diagnosis of the colitis has been made, and the cause found, then treatment can begin.
 Because of this, an accurate diagnosis is key.
-When the cause isn't clear, treatment can include avoiding food for a day or two, then slowly beginning to provide them with a very plain diet.
+When the cause isn't clear, treatment can include avoiding food for a day or two, then slowly beginning to provide them with a very bland diet.

-This can help to determine what kind of diet will work best for a given dog.
-In some cases, that might be a hypoallergenic one, while in other cases it might be a low-fiber diet.
+This can help to determine what kind of food diet will work best for a given dog.
+In some cases, that might be a hypoallergenic one, while in other cases it might be a low-fiber food diet.

 Furthermore, your vet may choose to prescribe:

 There are a few treatment options out there that don't include medications that may help.
 These are worth trying, but keep in mind that they won't address all the causes when your dog has colitis.